opentokix/blog/_posts/2016-04-22-ubuntu-16-04-workstation-upgrade.markdown

 This took a long long time, and lots of googling and to end up in the wrong solution path.

-What I aneded up doing was.
+What I ended up doing was.

-### Disable high res console for grub and boot, so it never leave textmode.
+### Disable hi res console for grub and boot, so it never leaves textmode.

-This is somethign I personally perfer since those consoles tend to be much faster, and monitors find the correct mode quicker and such.
+This is something I personally prefer since those consoles tend to be much faster, and monitors find the correct mode quicker and such.

 This is done by adding this to your /etc/default/grub and issuing update-grub2 This is added with the other options on `GRUB_CMDLINE_LINUX_DEFAULT`